Algal Microbiome

 Diatom Sensory Mechanisms

 One of the most globally abundant phytoplankton taxa are the diatoms.
 These single-celled microalgae are particularly successful bloom formers.
-Our recent work has shed important light on how diatoms sense the availability of the crucial phosphorus, which controls diatom growth and productivity in the oceans.
-This work, published in Current Biology demonstrated a new role for calcium ion (Ca2+) signalling in eukaryotes, for phosphate sensing, which has not previously been described.
-We also identified that this novel phosphorus-Ca2+ signalling pathway coordinates rapid crosstalk between phosphorus and nitrogen metabolism, maximising diatom competition for two critical nutrients.
-This work provides vital insight into how diatoms are so successful in rapidly responding to environmental cues such as nutrient supply, to dominate algal bloom formation.
+We have developed new tools to study single cell signalling responses of model marine diatoms to different environmental cues (Helliwell et al., Current Biology, 2019; Helliwell et al., New Phytologist, 2021).
+This has led to important new advances elucidating how diatoms sense the availability of crucial macronutrients such as phosphorus, which controls diatom growth and productivity in the oceans (Helliwell et al., Current Biology, 2021).
+We discovered a new role for calcium ion (Ca2+) signalling in eukaryotes, for phosphate sensing, which has not previously been described.
+We also identified that this novel phosphorus-Ca2+ signalling pathway coordinates rapid crosstalk between phosphorus and nitrogen metabolism, maximising diatom competition for two these critical nutrients.
+We are now further exploring interplay between nutrient signalling networks (Helliwell, Trends in Plant Sciences, 2022).
+Our work provides vital insights into how diatoms are so successful in rapidly responding to their environment, to dominate algal bloom formation.

 Phytoplankton-bacteria interactions